GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 }
 ~~~~~~~~~~~~~

 You will also want to override @ref bs::CoreObject::createCore "CoreObject::createCore", which creates the core thread counterpart of your object.
-It should return a normal shared pointer to your implementation of @ref bs::CoreObjectCore "CoreObjectCore".
+It should return a normal shared pointer to your implementation of @ref bs::ct::CoreObject "CoreObject".

 Once a core object is created you can use it as a normal object, while you can retrieve its core thread counterpart by calling @ref bs::CoreObject::getCore "CoreObject::getCore", which you can use on the core thread.
 Object creation/destruction will happen automatically on the valid thread, and you also get the ability to synchronize information between the two (see below).

 ### CoreObjectCore {#coreThread_b_a_a}
-To create the core thread counterpart of a @ref bs::CoreObject "CoreObject" you must implement the @ref bs::CoreObjectCore "CoreObjectCore" class.
+To create the core thread counterpart of a @ref bs::CoreObject "CoreObject" you must implement the @ref bs::ct::CoreObject "ct::CoreObject" class.

 This object provides an @ref bs::CoreObject::initialize "CoreObject::initialize" method.
 You should perform any initialization in this method instead of the constructor, as it is guaranteed to be run on the core thread.

 The destructor is always assumed to be executed on the core thread.
 For this reason you must ensure never to store references to CoreObjectCore on the simulation thread, because if they go out of scope there it will trigger an error.
 Similar rule applies to @ref bs::CoreObject "CoreObjects" as they shouldn't be stored on the core thread.

 ### Synchronization {#coreThread_b_a_b}
 Earlier we mentioned that aside from handling construction/destruction the core objects also provide a way to synchronize between the two threads.
-The synchronization is always one way, from @ref bs::CoreObject "CoreObject" to @ref bs::CoreObjectCore "CoreObjectCore".
+The synchronization is always one way, from @ref bs::CoreObject "CoreObject" to @ref bs::ct::CoreObject "ct::CoreObject".

 Synchronization should happen whenever some property on the @ref bs::CoreObject "CoreObject" changes, that you would wish to make available on the core thread.
-To synchronize implement the @ref bs::CoreObject::syncToCore(FrameAlloc*) "CoreObject::syncToCore" method, which generates the data for synchronization, and @ref bs::CoreObjectCore::syncToCore "CoreObjectCore::syncToCore" which accepts it.
+To synchronize implement the @ref bs::CoreObject::syncToCore(FrameAlloc*) "CoreObject::syncToCore" method, which generates the data for synchronization, and @ref bs::ct::CoreObject::syncToCore "ct::CoreObject::syncToCore" which accepts it.

 The synchronized data is transfered between the objects in the form of raw bytes, within the @ref bs::CoreSyncData "CoreSyncData" structure.
 You can use @ref bs::rttiGetElemSize "rttiGetElemSize" and @ref bs::rttiWriteElem "rttiWriteElem" to encode fields into raw memory, and @ref bs::rttiReadElem "rttiReadElem" to decode them.
 See the manual about [rtti](@ref rtti) for more information about serialization. @ref bs::CoreObject::syncToCore(FrameAlloc*) "CoreObject::syncToCore" is provided an instance of @ref bs::FrameAlloc "FrameAlloc" which should be used for allocating the serialization buffer.
 This is an allocator that is fast and doesn't require explicit memory deallocation making it perfect for synchronization.
 A simple synchronization example would look like so:
 ~~~~~~~~~~~~~{.cpp}